-Of course, pattern forms one of the main elements of interior design and it can add serious appeal to any room, found in soft furnishings, fabrics, rugs and wallpaper, as well as curtains.
+Of course, pattern forms one of the main elements of interior design and it can add serious appeal to any room, whether it be in soft furnishings, fabrics, rugs and wallpaper, or your curtains!

-Considering the size of the space you have to play with will help you decide if pattern is appropriate to be used and, if you’ve got a small room, you would perhaps be wise to avoid bringing in too many patterned elements because this can overwhelm the room.
+Considering the size of the space you have to play with will help you decide if pattern is appropriate.
+If you’ve got a small room, you would perhaps be wise to avoid bringing in too many patterned elements because this can overwhelm the room.

-Conversely, however, you can actually use pattern well to create the illusion of space if you go for something with vertical or horizontal lines and stripes - something else to bear in mind with your curtain purchases!
+Conversely, however, you can actually use pattern well to create the illusion of space if you go for something with vertical or horizontal lines and stripes - something else to bear in mind when choosing curtain fabrics.

-Another point worth thinking about is the style of the room you’re working on, as this will also inform the kind of pattern that would work well with the rest of your design choices.
+Another point worth thinking about is the style of the room, as this will also inform the kind of pattern that would work well with the rest of your design choices.

 If you’ve gone for something traditional, for example, then something in a floral pattern for your curtains could work well, while a more geometric fabric choice might be better in more contemporary rooms.